The percolation energy field and its logarithmic partner: Preliminary results

 We fix $z_3,z_4$ and $z\in \mathbb{C}\setminus \{z_3,z_4\}$.
 We will eventually let $z_1,z_2\to z$.
 Choose $\epsilon>0$ such that $B_{2\epsilon}(z)\cap \{z_3,z_4\}=\emptyset$.
 Note that, when $|z_2-z_1|$ is small enough, the event $\{z_1\xleftrightarrow{B}z_3\centernot{\xleftrightarrow{B}}z_2\xleftrightarrow{B}z_4\}$ implies that there are four paths with alternating labels (black/white) crossing the annulus $B_{\epsilon}(z)\setminus B_{|z_2-z_1|}(z)$.
-Since the four-arm exponent equals $5/4$ and the one-arm exponent equals $5/48$~\cite{SmirnovWernerCriticalExponents}, one can show that
+Since the four-arm exponent equals $\frac{5}{4}$ and the one-arm exponent equals $\frac{5}{48}$~\cite{SmirnovWernerCriticalExponents}, one can show that

 This can be understood, for example, using (2.47) of \cite{Cam23} with $\varepsilon$ of the order of $\vert z_2-z_1 \vert$ and $G$ representing a four-arm event, or using the arguments sketched in~\cite[Section~2.3]{Cam23}.
-In order to improve~\eqref{eqn::OPE1} and obtain~\eqref{eqn::OPE2}, we need to strengthen~\cite[Lemma~3.2]{CF24} and show that
+Intuitively, the exponent $\frac{5}{4}$ arises because the event